What Is Intermittent Fasting?

 We offer a live online group coaching program where we walk you through the steps necessary to heal and get your energy back.
 If you’re looking to heal your adrenal fatigue naturally, please get in touch with us!

 Hypothalamic Amenorrhea- is caused by stress of some kind so again you need to feed your body with constant meals during your waking hours.
-If you’re looking for ways to naturally bring your period back, check out our Eating For Your Cycle program here.

 Thyroid Issues- your body is sensitive to stress, it’s best to consume meals that include a good source of complex carbs, protein and lots of vegetables.
 I recommend you treat thyroid issue similar to adrenal fatigue.